se-edu/learningresources/contents/swift/welcome-to-swift.md

 ## How to Get Started

-A Macbook is required for Swift development, but an iPhone or iPad are not.
+A Macbook is required for Swift development, but an iPhone or iPad is not.
 The Swift IDE `X-Code` has built-in simulators for all mobile devices.

 If you have not learnt any other programming languages before, this [Game App](https://www.apple.com/swift/playgrounds/) could be a good choice to learn swift as well as programming.

-If you have been familiar with some programming language, reading the [Language Guide in the official documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/) is recommended, since it explains everything quite clearly, albeit quite verbose.
+If you are familiar with some programming languages, reading the [Language Guide in the official documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/) is recommended, since it explains everything quite clearly, albeit being quite verbose.

 If you are really pressed for time, here are a couple of cheatsheets with code examples: